Italy's foreign minister visits Algeria on gas hunt | Headlines

 - Italy

-Italy's foreign minister visited Algeria on Monday to seek an increase in gas supplies to Italy as Europe steps up its efforts to tap alternative flows following Russia's invasion of Ukraine.
-The move comes as sweeping Western sanctions threaten to disrupt commodity flows from Russia, raising the spectre of gas shortages and blackouts as well as price increases.
+Italy's foreign minister visited Algeria on Monday to seek an increase in gas supplies from the country as Europe steps up its efforts to tap alternative flows following Russia's invasion of Ukraine.
+The move comes as sweeping Western sanctions threaten to disrupt commodity flows from Russia, raising the spectre of gas shortages, blackouts and price increases.

-The European Union depends on Russia for more than a third of its gas, and any interruption of flows would worsen an energy crisis that has already sent consumer bills sky high. "(Italy is) concretely committed to negotiate and receive in fast time additional supplies," Luigi Di Maio said after a meeting with his Algerian counterpart and other officials.
+The European Union depends on Russia for more than a third of its gas, and any interruption of flows would worsen a squeeze that has already sent consumer bills sky high. "(Italy is) concretely committed to negotiate and receive in fast time additional supplies," Luigi Di Maio said after a meeting with his Algerian counterpart and energy minister.

 "Algeria has a fundamental role," he said.
-Di Maio was accompanied by the head of Italian energy group Eni which has a series of long-term gas contracts with Algerian gas monopolist Sonatrach.
+Di Maio was accompanied by the head of Italian energy group Eni which has several long-term gas contracts with Algerian gas monopolist Sonatrach.

 Eni also has strategic take-or-pay gas contracts with Russia's Gazprom.
-Italy, which last week introduced measures to boost domestic gas production and storage, is looking to diversify its gas supplies to reduce its dependency on Russia.
+Italy, which last week introduced measures to boost domestic gas production and storage, is looking to diversify its supplies.

-On Sunday the CEO of Sonatrach said the pipeline to Italy had spare capacity that could be used to increase supply to Europe.
-But Tabarelli cautioned Algeria's gas industry needed additional investments to raise output if it wanted to significantly ramp up exports.
+On Sunday the CEO of Sonatrach said that spare capacity could serve to increase supply to Europe.
+But Tabarelli said Algeria needed more investment to boost output and ramp up exports.

-Italy, which generates around 40% of its electricity from gas, imports more than 90% of its overall gas consumption, mostly from Russia and Algeria.
+Gas accounts for around 40% for Italy's electricity generation, and it imports more than 90% of its gas, mostly from Russia and Algeria.
+On Monday it introduced measures to curb the use of gas in power stations in case of an emergency and replenish gas reserves for the next winter season.

+The steps include using coal- and oil-fired power plants alongside renewable energy for the period of any emergency.
+Italy, which aims to phase out coal by 2025, can count on six coal plants to supply the grid, four of which belong to Europe's biggest utility Enel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)